EvidenceNOW: Southwest Cooperative

 Updates on Key Project Components

-Each participating practice will receive 9 months of support consisting of:
+Each participating practice receives 9 months of support consisting of:

-- A practice transformation support team: practice facilitator, clinical health information technology (health IT) advisor, regional health connector (Colorado), and health extension rural officer (New Mexico).
+- A practice transformation support team: practice facilitator, clinical health information technology advisor (CHITA), and a regional health connector (RHC) in Colorado or health extension rural officer (HERO) in New Mexico.

 - Additional coaching to incorporate patient engagement activities into practice transformation efforts, including the use of patient and family advisory councils and other activities, to ensure that practices' quality improvement efforts are both transformational and patient-centered

 The Southwest Cooperative recruited a total of 234 practices, of which 211 submitted practice surveys and had an initial kickoff meeting with the practice facilitator.
 Of those, 202 remain active—148 in Colorado and 52 in New Mexico.
 The practices represent a mix of small solo or group practices, community health centers, and nearly a third are multispecialty practices.
 Together they serve a population of which more than one-fourth of patients have Medicaid coverage, and another 11 percent have no insurance at all.